Aims and context

 We are ready to develop a pilot platform, API and user interface to perform a selected set of core tasks and workflow, acting as a demonstration of a replacement for our 20-year-old catalogue management system (PROCAT Editorial).
 We will be sharing our findings online and through conference submissions.

-Participants: Jone Garmendia (Head of Cataloguing), Faith Lawrence (Data Analyst), Adam Retter (Consultant Developer), The National Archives.
+Participants: Jone Garmendia (Head of Cataloguing), Alex Green (Service Owner) Faith Lawrence (Project Manager/Data Analyst), Adam Retter (Consultant Developer/Technical Architect), The National Archives.